patjonstevenson/bouqs-challenge/README.md

 # The Bouqs Front-End Code Challenge
-To run the project, clone this repo, run npm install, and run npm run api:dev.
+To view the project, clone this repo, run `npm install`, and run `npm run api:dev`.